Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to surrender 161 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (161 total, 1.2 per game).

-- The Tigers will send Rodriguez (9-7) out to make his 21st start of the season as he aims for his 10th victory.
-He is 9-7 with a 3.21 ERA and 116 strikeouts through 117 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Houston Astros, when the lefty threw 4 2/3 innings, surrendering four earned runs while giving up five hits.
+- In his most recent appearance on Monday against the New York Yankees, the righty tossed 4 1/3 innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.